 All componentry like gaskets or hinges must be of high standard, and not melt or fail at temperatures below 850°C.

-Any flammable liquids cabinet that holds more than 250 litres of chemical is considered a large capacity cabinet and has additional construction specifications.
+Any flammable liquids cabinet that holds more than 250 litres of chemical is considered a large capacity cabinet — and has additional construction specifications.
 First, the exterior of the cabinet must be at least 1mm thick.
 Second, the cabinet must not stand taller than 2 metres from floor level.

-For cabinets over 250 litres, the spill containment sump must be able to hold at least 25% of the total capacity of the cabinet, or the full volume of the largest chemical container that will be stored in the cabinet.
+For cabinets over 250 litres, the spill containment sump must be able to hold at least 25% of the total capacity of the cabinet or the full volume of the largest chemical container that will be stored in the cabinet.

 Another essential consideration is the marking and signage placed on a flammable liquids cabinet.
-The following signs and markings must be clearly visible when the doors of the cabinet are closed:

 - Class 3 Flammable Liquids (Dangerous Goods pictogram at least 250mm nominal length).

-- ‘NO SMOKING, NO IGNITION SOURCES WITHIN 3m’ (Warning placard with letters at least 50mm high).
+- ‘NO SMOKING, NO IGNITION SOURCES WITHIN 3 m’ (Warning placard with letters at least 50mm high).

 - Maximum capacity.